AndreasHeger/CGATReport/doc/Roadmap.rst

 plugin architecture
-    A plugin architecture has been added to allow easy extension of sphinxreport with additional renderes,
+    A plugin architecture has been added to allow easy extension of cgatreport with additional renderes,
     transformers and plotting engines.

 data download
-   data from cache can be retrieved via the sphinxreport-get utility
+   data from cache can be retrieved via the cgatreport-get utility

 web server
-   sphinxreport-server has been added to serve a report and add interactive components.
+   cgatreport-server has been added to serve a report and add interactive components.

 refactoring